9 Great Behavioral Segmentation Examples for 2025

 2. Benefits sought

-See how Sephora uses a “Shop by Concern,” category to find out more about what benefits and features are most important to each shopper.
+See how Sephora uses a “Shop by Concern” category to learn what benefits and features are most important to each shopper.

 This can help your visitors find what they’re looking for, and you can immediately know your shoppers’ concerns and the benefits they’re after.